 Fruit bats feast largely on fruit.
-They have large cheek pouches, enabling them to take food to be eaten at another perch.
-They usually eat overripe and unmarketable fruits, and they may even help reduce fungi and fruit flies in commercial plantations.
-Insect-eating bats are natural pesticides, eating mosquitos and other varieties of insects.
+They have large cheek pouches, enabling them to store food.
+They usually eat overripe fruits, and they may help reduce fungi and fruit flies in commercial plantations.
+Bats help crops by eating insects and pests.

 They are creatures of the night.

-With few exceptions, bats are nocturnal and emerge from their daytime roosts only when the light of day is fading.
-During the day, fruit bats often roost hanging upside down in the exposed branches of trees.
-Other species prefer to roost upside down in large colonies that may number in the millions, in dark caves.
+Bats are mostly nocturnal and emerge from their daytime roosts only when the light of day is fading.
+Fruit bats often roost hanging upside down in the exposed branches of trees.
+Other species prefer to roost in large colonies in the millions in dark caves.
 They also live in smaller colonies in crevices, hollow trees, and around houses.